twpayne/chezmoi/assets/chezmoi.io/docs/quick-start.md

 $ git branch -M main
 $ git push -u origin main
 ```

+!!! hint

+    chezmoi can be configured to automatically add, commit, and push changes to
+    your repo.

 chezmoi can also be used with [GitLab](https://gitlab.com), or
 [BitBucket](https://bitbucket.org), [Source Hut](https://sr.ht/), or any other